illyasch/saga-service/README.md

 # saga-service

-The service orchestrates work of other services using saga pattern.
+The service orchestrates the work of other services using the saga pattern.
 ```
 Pattern: Saga

-Maintain data consistency across services using a sequence of local transactions that are coordinated using asynchronous messaging.
+Maintain data consistency across services using a sequence of local transactions coordinated using asynchronous messaging.
 ```

 ## Overview
 Sagas are a mechanism to maintain data consistency in a microservice architecture.
 You define a saga for each system command that needs to update data in multiple services.
 A saga is a sequence of local transactions.
 Each local transaction updates data within a single service.
 The system operation initiates the first step of the saga.
-The completion of a local transaction triggers the execution of the next local transaction.
+Completing a local transaction triggers the execution of the following local transaction.

-An important benefit of asynchronous messaging is that it ensures the all the steps of a saga are executed even if one or more of the saga’s participants is temporarily unavailable.
+An essential benefit of asynchronous messaging is that it ensures that all the steps of a saga are executed even if one or more of the saga's participants is temporarily unavailable.

 ![Saga Service Diagram](saga-diagram.png)

 ## HTTP handlers

-The entrypoint to the code is in cmd/saga-service/saga-service.go.
+The entry point to the code is in cmd/saga-service/saga-service.go.
 The service has the following HTTP handlers:

 - _/start_ - use POST method and x-www-form-urlencoded parameter saga_id with a new saga ID in UUID format.
 Returns base62 code of the URL.
-- _/readiness_ - check if the database is ready and if not will return a 500 status if it's not.
+- _/readiness_ - check if the database is ready and will return a 500 status if it's not.
 - _/liveness_ - return simple status info if the service is alive.

 ## Prerequisites